kuvivek/drivingTheoryInGermany/README.md

 ✅ continue driving in my lane
 ✅ greatly reduce my speed

 587. You are approaching a level crossing with barriers.
-Where must you wait if you would have to stop on the rails in case of traffic congestion?
+Where must you wait if you would have to stop on the rails
+in case of traffic congestion?
-❌Level with the barrier
+❌ Level with the barrier
 ✅ In front of the St. Andrew's Cross
-❌Just before the rails
+❌ Just before the rails
 **Comment**:  Approach level crossings at moderate speed only.
 Watch what is happening carefully.
-Wait in front of the St. Andrew's cross if you have
-to stop at the level crossing due to a traffic jam or slow-moving traffic.
+Wait in front of the St. Andrew's cross if you have to stop at the level crossing due to a traffic jam or slow-moving traffic.
 Cross the level crossing quickly.

 588. You are driving on this motorway.
 What is the right course of action?![img](https://schueler.click-learn.info/BilderV2/AB_2_4_41_004_1.jpg)
-❌I remain in my current lane
+❌ I remain in my current lane
 ✅ I move into the right-hand lane
-❌I only use the left-hand lane if there is a breakdown
+❌ I only use the left-hand lane if there is a breakdown
 **Comment**:  On roads outside built-up areas, on highways and in roadworks on highways, the right-hand driving rule applies.
-If possible, I use the
+If possible, I use the right-hand lane.
-right-hand lane.
 The left lane is only to be used for overtaking or in heavy traffic.

 589. What must you be aware of when driving along narrow avenues?
 On narrow avenues
 ✅ it is frequently difficult for me to see into the road bends
-❌I am protected against black ice
+❌ I am protected against black ice
 ✅ I have to drive particularly defensively
-**Comment**:  Narrow avenues require a high level of concentration ❌and defensive driving: Bends are difficult to see and sun, rain and icy conditions
+**Comment**:  Narrow avenues require a high level of concentration - and defensive driving: Bends are difficult to see and sun,
-can be particularly dangerous here.
+rain and icy conditions can be particularly dangerous here.
 Avenues cannot protect against this.

 590. What is prohibited when using motorways?
 ✅ Performing U-turns
 ✅ Stopping on the hard shoulder
 ✅ Reversing
 **Comment**:  The purpose of highways is to make rapid progress.
 Turning and reversing is therefore prohibited here.
-Stopping on the hard shoulder
+Stopping
-(without necessity) is also not permitted.
+on the hard shoulder (without necessity) is also not permitted.
 The hard shoulder is reserved for emergency vehicles.
-I may only stop on the hard shoulder in emergencies
+I may
-(e.g. flat tire), but must then secure the danger zone in accordance with regulations.
+only stop on the hard shoulder in emergencies (e.g. flat tire), but must then secure the danger zone in accordance with regulations.

 591. What must you anticipate in this parking area?
 ✅ Trucks that are incorrectly parked
 ✅ Vehicles emerging from parking spaces
 ✅ People on the roadway
 **Comment**:  Special care must be taken in parking lots.
 Always expect people to enter the carriageway, for example when they leave their vehicle.
 Vehicles parked incorrectly or pulling out can also be dangerous here.

 592. What should you anticipate when driving out the exit slip road?![img](https://schueler.click-learn.info/BilderV2/AB_2_1_08_033_1.jpg)
 ✅ A fallen load
 ✅ People on the carriageway
 ✅ A broken-down vehicle
-**Comment**:  The warning triangle on the side of the road draws attention to a breakdown situation ❌presumably directly on the exit bend.
+**Comment**:  The warning triangle on the side of the road draws attention to a breakdown situation - presumably directly on the exit bend.
 I cannot see the exit.
-I must therefore expect that there may be a broken-down vehicle, a dropped load or people on the road (e.g. in
-the course of repairing a breakdown).
+I must therefore expect that there may be a broken-down vehicle, a dropped load or people on the road (e.g. in the course of repairing a breakdown).
 Caution!

 593. You hold a Class B driving licence.
 What trailer are you allowed to tow?
 A trailer with a maximum authorised mass
 ✅ over 750 kg, if the maximum authorised mass of the vehicle combination does not exceed 3,500 kg
-❌of 3,500 kg
+❌ of 3,500 kg
 ✅ up to 750 kg
 **Comment**:  With a category B driving license, I am allowed to drive motor vehicles up to 3500 kg gross vehicle weight (GVW).
-The following combinations with
+The following combinations with trailers are permitted: - trailers up to 750 kg GVW, - trailers with more than 750 kg, provided
-trailers are permitted: ❌trailers up to 750 kg GVW, ❌trailers with more than 750 kg, provided the GVW of the combination (car and trailer) does not exceed
+the GVW of the combination (car and trailer) does not exceed 3500 kg.
+A trailer with 3500 kg
-3500 kg.
-A trailer with 3500 kg GVW does not leave a single gram for the vehicle.
+GVW does not leave a single gram for the vehicle.
 I need a driving license category other than B for this.

 594. Your vehicle is snowed under.
 What do you have to do before you drive off?
 I have to
 ✅ remove ice and snow from the windows and mirrors
 ❌allow the engine to warm up
 ✅ remove ice and snow from the lighting systems including during daytime
 **Comment**:  Good all-round visibility is an important prerequisite for safe driving.
-If windows and mirrors are iced up, I have to remove the ice not only
-from the windows for my own visibility, but also from the lighting equipment:❌So that I can see and be seen better.
+If windows and mirrors are iced up, I have to remove the ice not only from the windows for my own visibility, but also from the lighting equipment: - So that I can see and be seen better.

 595. What must you remember when loading a trailer?
 The load
 ✅ must not project more than 1 m beyond the rear reflectors, unless specially marked
 ✅ must be securely packed
 ❌ must not project more than 1 m beyond the front of the towing vehicle
 **Comment**:  The load must not endanger anyone and must therefore be stowed securely on the loading area.
-Without additional marking, the
-load must not protrude more than 1 m beyond the rear reflectors.
+Without additional marking, the load must not protrude more than 1 m beyond the rear reflectors.

 596. What are the advantages of an automatic anti-locking device (ABS)?
-❌On setting off, wheelspin is prevented
+❌ On setting off, wheelspin is prevented
-❌The danger of tipping over is reduced when braking on bends
+❌ The danger of tipping over is reduced when braking on bends
 ✅ It is possible to brake heavily and avoid an obstacle at the same time
 **Comment**:  The anti-lock braking system ensures that the wheels do not lock when braking.
-As soon as a wheel tends to lock, the brake pressure is electronically
+As soon as a wheel tends to lock,
-lowered, increased or maintained at lightning speed.
-As a result, the vehicle remains steerable even when braking hard.
+the brake pressure is electronically lowered, increased or maintained at lightning speed.
+As a result, the vehicle remains
+steerable even when braking hard.
 Simultaneous braking and swerving is possible.

 597. Your vehicle is snowed under.
 What do you have to do before you drive off?
 I have to
 ✅ remove ice and snow from the mirrors
 ✅ remove ice and snow from the roof of the vehicle
 ✅ remove ice and snow from the windows
 **Comment**:  Good all-round visibility is an important prerequisite for safe driving.
-If windows and mirrors are iced up, I not only have to remove the ice from the
+If windows and mirrors are iced up, I not
-windows for my own visibility ❌but also from the roof if necessary!
-So that it doesn't slide onto my windshield when I brake or endanger others behind me while
+only have to remove the ice from the windows for my own visibility - but also from the roof if necessary!
+So that it doesn't slide
-I'm driving.
+onto my windshield when I brake or endanger others behind me while I'm driving.

 598. You are in your car towing a trailer which has no brakes and you approach a long steep downhill slope.
 What is correct?
 ✅ Make allowance for the pushing effect of the trailer
 ✅ Reduce speed, if necessary, engage low gear in time, be ready to brake
-❌Relieve the car brakes by disengaging the clutch at frequent intervals
+❌ Relieve the car brakes by disengaging the clutch at frequent intervals
 **Comment**:  On steep downhill gradients, the vehicle always accelerates, especially when an unbraked trailer is pushing.
 You should therefore reduce speed early on
 and use the engine brake by shifting into a lower gear in good time.
 Be ready to brake at all times.

 599. What does a rear-wheel drive car tend to do if you accelerate too much on a bend?
-❌The front end tends to turn out to the side
+❌ The front end tends to turn out to the side
-❌The car tends to understeer
+❌ The car tends to understeer
 ✅ The rear end tends to turn out to the side
 **Comment**:  If you accelerate too much in a bend, a rear-wheel drive car tends to swerve out of the back.